mbusarello/Automatic-Detection-of-Ditches-and-Natural-Streams-from-Digital-Elevation-Models-Using-Deep-Learning/README.md

 9. combining_rasters_finaloutput.py

-Combines the rasters with the ditch and stream pixels into a single one.
+Combines the rasters with the separated ditches and streams into a single one.

 10. dataset_channels_labels.py